tobyloki/MoistureSensorBackend/README.md

 chkconfig docker on
 ```

-3. Attach IAM role with permissions to access SQS
+3. Attach IAM role with permissions to access SQS and AWSLambdaBasicExecutionRole (for cloudwatch logs)
 4. SSH into instance and pull the image

 ```bash